-Market data was collected for 30 benchmark classes representing approximately 18% of the State's workforce (agencies only, universities not included) with jobs from each of 19 major Job Families.
-This report indicates that the 2019 average salary for 12 of the 30 classes (40%) resulted in a compa ratio of below 90%
+Market data was collected for 30 benchmark classes representing approximately 19% of the State's workforce (agencies only, universities not included) with jobs from each of 19 major Job Families.
+This report indicates that the 2019 average salary for 13 of the 30 classes (43%) trailed their composite market rates by at least 10%.

-Table 4 lists the benchmark classes that have a compa ratio of below 90%, as shown in the Compa Ratio column.
-Additional data regarding all benchmark classes can be found in Appendix E. Several classifications in business-critical areas such as Corrections, Engineering, Information Technology, and Medical/Health were selected as benchmarks and are included in Appendix E but are not included in Table 4 because their compa ratios are above 90%.
+Table 4 lists the benchmark classes that trail the market by greater than 10% as shown under "Labor Market Pay Gap."
+Additional data regarding all benchmark classes can be found in Appendix E. Several classifications in business critical areas such as Corrections, Engineering, Information Technology, and Medical and Health were selected as benchmarks and are included in Appendix E, but are not included in Table 4 because they now lag the market by less than 10%.